17000cyh/software-engineering/backend/jdspider/README.md

 python3 utils.py
 ```

-Goods information is saved in PL1.json, pL2.json.
+Goods information is saved in pL.json.
-Images are saved in imgs
+Images are saved in imgs (not uploaded).

+Crawled about 2500 goods, with about 1400 images.